cnchenpu/sys-net-admin/systemd.md

 ```

 ## target
+A ***target unit*** is a special kind of unit file because it doesn’t represent a single resource; rather, it groups other units to bring the system to a particular state.
+Target units in systemd loosely resemble run levels in System V in the sense that each target unit represents a particular system state.
 In RHEL 7, *run levels* have been replaced with *systemd target units*.
 Target units have a **.target** extension and similar to run levels.

 ```/usr/lib/systemd/system/runlevel*.target```